leggedrobotics/physical_terrain_parameter_learning/base_wvn/README.md

 You can put the above files into seperate folders, like `~/base_wvn/results/manager/train/snow`

 ### Manual correction of GT masks
-Beacause the automatically generated GT masks (from SAM or SEEM) are not perfect, we need to manually correct them with segments.ai .
+Beacause the automatically generated GT masks (from SAM) are not perfect, we need to manually correct them with segments.ai .

 You can use the `base_wvn/offline/seg_correction.py` to correct the masks.
 The detailed usage you can refer to the code.
 ### Running